vengi-voxel/vengi/docs/Translation.md

 ### Mark strings as being translatable

 use the `_` macro to mark a string as being translatable.
 E.g. `_("my string")`

+For only extracting them, but not translating them, you can use `N_("my string")`.
+Now `my string` appears in the `pot` file, but the location where the string is stored, is still the english string `my string` - not anything translated.

+By adding a context to the translators you could make things clearer, e.g. use `C_("Some string that describes the translatable string", "my string")` to add a `msgctxt` line to the pot file.
+And there is also a `NC_` version that works like the above mentioned `N_`.